Gateways to Tractability for Satisfiability in Pearl's Causal Hierarchy: Linear Inequalities over Probabilistic Expressions

 This section is dedicated to the complexity-theoretic analysis of \cSAT{\prob}{\ast}, that is, the satisfiability problem for the layer of the PCH that does not allow any interventions.
 First, we establish the main tractability result of this section, and then proceed by showing that it is tight as outlined in Figure~\ref{fig:mindmap}.

 \begin{theorem} \cSAT{\prob}{\lin} is in $\FPT$ w.r.t.\ the combined parameter $\maxrange + \tw(\phi)$, and in $\XP$ w.r.t.\ $\tw(\phi)$. \end{theorem} \begin{proof} Consider an instance of \cSAT{\prob}{\lin} with formula $\phi$ and domain $D$.
 We prove both statements simultaneously by describing an algorithm that runs in time $\maxrange^{f(\tw(\phi))}|\phi|^{\bigoh(1)}$, for a computable function $f$.
 Consider a nice tree decomposition of $G_\phi$ consisting of $\bigoh(n)$ nodes with maximum size $w \coloneqq \tw(\phi) +1$ computed by, e.g., the algorithm of~\cite{Bodlaender96}.
-Without loss of generality, assume that only the bags of leaf nodes are empty and ignore them in the following procedure.
-For the remaining tree decomposition $\mathbf{T}$, let $D^{|B|}$ be the combined domain of the variables of bag $B$ in~$\mathbf{T}$.
+Without loss of generality, assume that only the bags of leaf nodes are empty and ignore them in the following procedure (instead we consider their parents as leaves).
+For the remaining tree decomposition~$\mathbf{T}$, let $D^{|B|}$ be the combined domain of the variables of bag~$B$ in~$\mathbf{T}$.
 We construct the following Linear Program (LP).
-For each bag $B$ and $\barv \in D^{|B|}$, construct an LP-variable $p_{B=\barv}$; this will capture the probability of the event $B=\barv$, that is, each variable in $B$ takes the respective value in $\barv$.
+For each distinct bag $B$ and $\barv \in D^{|B|}$, construct an LP-variable~$p_{B=\barv}$ (note that distinct nodes might share a bag).
+This will capture the probability of the event $B=\barv$, that is, each variable in $B$ takes the respective value in $\barv$.
 To ensure a valid probability distribution over the LP-variables in each bag $B$, add the LP-constraints